Aesica/RMMV/README.md

 - Can hide between-rounds MP regen on certain classes with note tags.
 Other forms of MP regen show normally
 - Added a gainSilentMp function for restoring MP without displaying any numbers in combat.

+**5-29-2020 - 1.8**
+- Compatibilty fix for YEP_X_LimitedSkillUses, and by proxy, any other Yanfly plugins that might display other types of skill costs via Window_SkillList.prototype.drawOtherCost.
+These "other" types of costs should now display correctly along with HP, MP, and TP costs.

 **9-25-2019 - 1.7**
 - Added internal functionality for use with AES_BattlerGauge.
 This version (or later) is required for displaying custom MP colors with that plugin